-the September 2016 revisions to ITU-T Recommendation E.212 “The international identification plan for public networks and subscriptions” introduce flexibility in the assignment of MNCs to entities other than public networks offering public telecommunications services;
+the September 2016 revisions to ITU-T Recommendation E.212 “The international identification plan for public networks and subscriptions” introduce flexibility in the assignment of geographic MNCs to entities other than public networks offering public telecommunications services;

+that Amendment 1 (07/2018) of Recommendation E.212 (09/2016) introduces a new Appendix III on shared ITU-T E.212 mobile country code (MCC) 999 for internal use within a private network and that any MNC value under MCC 999 used in a network has significance only within that network.
+The MNCs under MCC 999 are not routable between networks.
+The MNCs under MCC 999 shall not be used for roaming;

+the ECC Report 337 on “Public numbering resources for mobile non-public networks” (06/2022);

 that, as a result of technology and service innovation, the value chain now contains different entities than those who operate their own networks with or without access to spectrum.
 Informational Annex 1 contains a non-exhaustive list of potential applicants for geographic MNCs;

-that geographic MNCs are required to enable interconnection with mobile networks for certain services;
+that geographic MNCs and MNCs under shared MCC 90x series are required to enable interconnection with mobile networks for certain services;

 that the majority of the existing geographic MNCs are not yet assigned which may represent an opportunity cost;

 that broadening the circle of market entities which are eligible for an assignment of geographic MNCs may lead to a scarcity of the resource and may also lead to new demand for other numbering resources.
-This is particularly relevant when broadening the circle to entities not providing publicly available electronic communications services;
+This is particularly relevant when broadening the circle to entities not providing publicly available electronic communications networks and/or services;

-that Over-the-Air (OTA) provisioning is expected to provide a solution to enable operator switching without the need to physically change SIM cards However, entities may still need an assignment of a geographic MNC for applications and business models that need these types of identifiers;
+that Over-the-Air (OTA) provisioning enables operator switching without the need to physically change SIM cards;

-that IMSIs are a public resource.
-The assignment of any portion of an IMSI (i.e., MNC, MSIN) does not imply ownership of the resource;

-the shared use of MNCs, via allocating different MSIN blocks to multiple entities under a single assigned MNC is technically feasible and can be a viable option in some cases;
+the shared use of geographic MNCs, via allocating different MSIN blocks to multiple entities under a single assigned MNC, although technically feasible and a viable option in some cases, is seen as more demanding from operational and administrative point of view;

 that harmonised management and assignment principles are required in order to maximise effective and efficient use of this resource in CEPT countries;

-that MNCs under the shared MCC 90x series are assigned by the Telecommunications Standardisation Bureau of the ITU-T (ITU-T TSB) for global services.
-The management and assignment principles for the shared MCC 90x series are a matter for the TSB and are outside of the scope of this Recommendation.
+that MNCs under the shared MCC 90x series are assigned by the TSB of the ITU for global services;

+that while Recommendation ITU-T E.212 allows the MNC to be either two or three digits in length, the migration from two to three digits under the same MCC seems to have a large operational impact and to be costly.

 recommends

-that CEPT administrations, when setting management and assignment principles for geographic MNCs take account of the following high level principles:
+that CEPT administrations, when setting management and assignment principles for MNCs take account of the following high level principles:

-geographic MNCs are to be managed and assigned to permit the most effective and efficient use of a finite resource in order to defer, as long as is practicable, the need to request an additional MCC from the ITU-T TSB.
+geographic MNCs are to be managed and assigned to permit the most effective and efficient use of a finite resource in order to defer, as long as is practicable, the need to request an additional MCC from the ITU TSB;

-assignments of geographic MNCs are to be made according to procedures and criteria established by the national numbering plan administrator
+assignments of geographic MNCs are to be made according to procedures and criteria established by the national numbering plan administrator (NPA);

-for services to be provided in more than one country, excluding mobile roaming services, an applicant for a geographic MNC should, as an alternative, be encouraged to consider applying to the ITU-T TSB for the assignment of an MNC under a shared MCC in the 90x series to avoid the need for multiple assignments of MNCs under different geographic MCCs.

 applicants for geographic MNCs should be required to:

 provide substantiating documentation justifying their need for the resource which also describes the network, services and/or functions that the resource will be used for;